UNDP-Data/dsc-energy-academy-data/04_Documentation/user_guide.md

 1. In the **Chart Tracker**:
    - Set `Category` to `Chart to Recreate`
    - Check if the chart type is supported [Templates](#templates)
-   - If supported, set `Automated processing` to `true`
+   - If supported, set `Automated processing` to `Yes`
    - Enter the **exact chart type** corresponding to the [Templates](#templates) in the `Chart type` column

 2. Fill in **Chart Config** with required parameters for the selected chart type
     - Open the **Chart Config Excel file** (`SEA Charts Config.xlsx`)
-    - Check within the [Chart Config](#chart-config), which additional information of the chart has to be added to Chart config for your selected chart type
+    - Check within the [Chart Config](#chart-config), which additional information of the chart has to be added to Chart config for your selected chart type.
-    - Add new rows to the chart config with the `Figure ID`, `Property` and `Value`.
+    - Add new rows to the chart config with the `Figure ID`, `Property` and `Column Name`.

 3. The chart will be automatically processed and rendered with styling defined by the template.